2025 Conservation Innovation Award Recipient

 The ILCN Conservation Innovation Award provides a $10,000 stipend to the award recipient to develop and carry out a form of technology transfer or knowledge exchange designed to facilitate peer learning and disseminate the innovation to a wider community of practice.
 Award recipients develop their plans for the use of award funds in consultation with Lincoln Institute of Land Policy staff.

-To be considered for the award, candidates may be nominated by any ILCN partner or network participant.
+Third-party and self-nominations are both accepted.
 Open nominations are intended to generate a vibrant set of nominees from a variety of backgrounds, sectors, regions, and communities.
-Candidates cannot submit their own names for consideration.
+Candidates who self-nominate should provide 1-2 references.

 Learn more about the award, eligibility, and selection process.